LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 7. Oven Light Is Not Working

-If the oven light does not turn on when the door opens or when the light button is pressed, the bulb or light socket may be the issue.
+If the oven light does not turn on when the door opens or when the light button is pressed, the bulb, socket, or switch may be the problem.

 Possible causes include: